roheen781/North-by-Northeast-Journeys-main/content/english/motorcycle/Trans Meghalaya Motorcycle & Overland.md

 ---
-title: "Trans-Meghalaya Motorcycle & Overland Tour: Backroads of Meghalaya"
+title: "TRANS-MEGHALAYA MOTORCYCLE & OVERLAND TOUR: Backroads of Meghalaya | 7 - 14 Days"
 date: 2018-09-24T14:48:03+06:00
 description : "Motorcycle & Overland Tour of Meghalaya.
 This Motorcycle and Overland tour takes you across the three Hills of Meghalaya, essentially covering the best of the state"
 bg_image: images/background/motorcycle/Trans meghalaya motorcycle tour main.jpg